 - 1 cup (5 oz) Green peas fresh or frozen

-- 2 tbsp Cilantro leaves chopped for garnish
+- 2 tablespoon Cilantro leaves chopped for garnish

 - To the same pressure cooker, add the remaining oil and saute the onions, ginger, garlic for 2 minutes until the onions are translucent.
 Then, reduce the heat to low add the flour.
 Cook for two minutes then add cardamom and cinnamon powder.